ddimaria/wmcp/wmcp-361/README.md

 **Narrow Framing** (or just Framing) is viewing the income characteristics of an investment in isolation from the overall portfolio.
 Dividend investors sometimes narrowly frame dividend stocks, often ignoring the systematic risk and total returns.

-Investing in dividends can also have idiosyncratic risks is the stocks are purchased individually.
+Investing in dividends can also have idiosyncratic risks if the stocks are purchased individually.

 ### Firm Valuation